mrc-ide/threemc/README.md

   `goodpractice`,
-- Ensure that git commits and R comments are in the imperative case (see [here](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for tpopes rational behind this),
+- Ensure that git commits and R comments are in the imperative case (see [here](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for Tim Pope's rational behind this),
 - To avoid notes from `devtools::check()` when using non-standard evaluation,
   - in `dplyr`, refer to all columns with `rlang::`.data``, e.g. `.data$col`,
   - in `data.table`, assign columns referenced in NSE to the value NULL at the